What to do with a slow Umbraco CMS website?

 - Use clean and minimal homepage design

-- Ensure website is Mobile Friendly and renders well on a variety of devices
+- Ensure the website is Mobile Friendly and renders well on a variety of devices

 - Images should be properly compressed and optimized.

-- Enable GZIP compression to reduce transfer size
+- Enable GZIP compression to reduce the transfer size

 - Specify a Last-Modified or ETag header to enable cache validation